 Experience the priceless collection of artifacts that not only explores early aviation but celebrates the history of local legend Glenn H. Curtiss.

 The collection features exhibits and works including motorcycles, bicycles, boats, and of course aircrafts as well as the incredible accomplishments by Curtiss himself from designing bicycles and building bicycles to motorcycles and eventually aircraft.

 Enjoy the history of motorless flight at the National Soaring Museum at the top of Harris Hill in Elmira.

 You can witness their large collection of antique and historical glider planes and sailplanes as well as learn about the significant events in history that took place around motorless aviation where it all began in America in the 1930s.

 You’ll also get to check out their collection of soaring trophies and memorabilia telling the early history of soaring and gliding in America.

 And if the weather clears up or on the next beautiful you can even try soaring yourself in a glider with a local pilot at Harris Hill Soaring over the gorgeous Chemung Valley.

-Another wonderful art museum to check out located in Elmira is the Arnot Art Museum with their permanent collection of 17th through 19th century European paintings, 20th century American art, and contemporary art from the 21st century.
+Another wonderful art museum to check out located in Elmira is the Arnot Art Museum with its permanent collection of 17th through 19th-century European paintings, 20th-century American art, and contemporary art from the 21st century.

 The museum is housed in a historic Greek-Revival building from 1833, founded by local banker Matthais Hallenback Arnot who gifted the museum to the city of Elmira.